webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 ## Detecting Congestion
 Before we can even resolve congestion, we need to detect it.
 To detect it we use a congestion controller.
 This is a complicated subject, and is still rapidly changing.
 New algorithms are still be published and tested.
 At a high level they all operate the same.
-A congestion controller provides a bandwidth estimates given some inputs.
+A congestion controller provides bandwidth estimates given some inputs.
 These are some possible inputs:

 * **Packet Loss** - Packets are dropped as the network becomes congested.